Meet the team

 Shared Decision Makers

-Shared Decision Makers are a team who work to ensure a patients treatment option is right for them.
+The Shared Decision Makers are a team of clinicians who work to ensure a patient’s treatment option is right for them.
 Their ethos is that ‘no decision will be made about me, without me’ and want to involve patients in their pathway.
-It is therefore important to know what factors matter most to the patient so that the team can collaborate to plan the best course of action.
+It is therefore important to know what factors matter most to the patient so that the team can collaborate with them to plan the best course of action.
 These shared decision making consultations are carried out by telephone.

 A patient’s experience of symptoms, social circumstances, attitude to risk, values and personal preferences are just as important in reaching a plan as the clinical information that a healthcare professional can provide.